facebookresearch/Mephisto/mephisto/client/README.md

 These specs are to be implemented in `mephisto/client/api.py`.

+Key: `💚 - Data Complete / 💛 - Data Mocked / 💜 - Consumed by UI / 🖤 - Not consumed by UI`

 #### WIP Endpoints / Backlog

 - Endpoints for actions to modify the review state of a Unit